 Looking for a qualified & certified appraisal management company?
 Read about our history below and find out why SAMCO is the perfect choice for you!

-- Mr. John Shives - Owner/CEO with over twenty four years appraisal company/appraisal management experience.
+- Mr. John Shives - Owner/President with over twenty-four years plus appraisal company/appraisal management experience.

 - A trained, qualified service team.

 - Appraisal audit team - USPAP trained, General and Certified Appraiser supervisory staff

 History of SAMCO

 Prior to 2008, SAMCO Appraisal Management Co.
 LLC was a division of Shives Appraisal Company Inc. This company was established in 1991 with the goal of creating a statewide appraisal management company.
 The company concentrated on working with national, regional, and local community banks as a central place to order and receive residential, commercial, and agricultural appraisal reports.
 By the end of the decade, Shives Appraisal Company exceeded their goal and had become a four-state appraisal company.